Cardiovascular disease in women: Shifts and trends

 According to a survey conducted by the AHA in 2000, women are now more aware of CVD as the leading cause of death in women than in 1997.
 Close to 90% of women are now aware that women experience heart disease symptoms gradually in later years and that the initial hours of treatment are critical to reducing damage to the brain and heart.
 This is further supported by a study done in Italy in 2022 that found a vast majority of their participants were able to successfully identify CVD as a leading cause of death in women.

 However, many women are still unaware of the impact of CVD on women's health.
-This may be due to infrequent exposure to the concerns and a deficit of personalization in education to these groups, and little involvement of women in CVD research until 1986.
+This may be due to infrequent exposure to the concerns a deficit of personalization in education to these groups, and little involvement of women in CVD research until 1986.
 Numerous studies have noted that many women were unable to identify common risk factors or acknowledge whether they were at possible risk of developing CVD, with quite a few even believing that CVD was a male-exclusive condition.

-This lack of awareness seems to also be prominent in the age groups of 25 to 34 years.
-Nearly 72% of women in this age group consider cancer to be the leading cause of death; however, as age increases, the understanding of heart diseases has also been shown to increase.
-A national survey conducted by AHA in 2012, suggested increased rates of awareness and consciousness.
+This lack of awareness appears to be prominent in the age group of 25 to 34 years.
+Nearly 72% of women in this age group consider cancer to be the leading cause of death; however, as age increases, the understanding of heart disease has also been shown to increase.
+A national survey conducted by the AHA in 2012 suggested increased rates of awareness and consciousness.
 According to the fifteen-year trend report, some of the significant changes are as follows: